Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Event-Triggered Design and Analysis

-where $t^+ = \max\{t, 0\}$.
-This integral is computable by the controller since it only requires knowledge of the initial or current state of the plant (gathered from the sensors) and the history of $u(t)$ and $p(t)$, both of which are available to the controller.
-Nevertheless, for general nonlinear vector fields $f$, \eqref{eq:p} may not have a closed-form solution and it has to be computed using numerical integration methods.
-The controller applies the control law $K$ on the prediction $p$ in order to compensate for the delay, i.e.,
+This integral is computable by the controller since it only requires knowledge of the initial or current state of the plant and the history of $u(t)$ and $p(t)$, all of which are available to the controller.
+In the remainder, we thus assume that $p(t)$ can be computed exactly, but hint that numerical integration errors can lead to instability if not treated properly.
+We will give a detailed empirical discussion of this matter in Section~\ref{sec:sims} but its rigorous analysis remains open for future research.